Jorgen-ha/project21/README.md

 **Note:** the trained models require **965MB** of free disk space.

 This will first download the trained models, before extracting them, creating the folder `trained_models` where they will all be located.

 **Important!** This step needs to be performed in order to be able to run the evaluation notebook.

-4. Finally, run the notebook called `evaluation.ipynb`, where you'll be able to evaluate each model's performance in the final cell, as well as viewing its prediction on one of the images from the test set.
+4. Finally, run the notebook called `evaluation.ipynb`, where you'll be able to evaluate each model's performance in the final cell, as well as view its prediction on one of the images from the test set.
 ***
 ### Technical details
 For this project, three models have been implemented and trained on the provided dataset: **U-Net**, U-Net with **ResNeSt** as encoder, and $\mathbf{U^2}$**-Net**.